Psychiatric Nurse: Duties, Pay, and How to Become One

 • Completing an accelerated BSN program if you already have a bachelor's degree in another subject, a process that typically takes 14 to 15 months on average

-2. Gain clinical experience and get certified.
+2. Gain clinical experience and explore certifications.

 3. Hone the right skills.